hmntsharma/draft-ietf-grow-bmp-tcp-ao/draft-hmntsharma-bmp-tcp-ao.md

 # Introduction

 The BGP Monitoring Protocol (BMP), as specified in {{RFC7854}}, recommends the use of IPsec {{RFC4303}} to address security considerations concerning the BMP session between a router and the BMP station managing BGP route collection.
-This document suggeests the use of the TCP Authentication Option (TCP-AO) as an authentication mechanism to ensure end-to-end authentication of BMP sessions between the routers and the BMP stations.
+This document suggests the use of the TCP Authentication Option (TCP-AO) as an authentication mechanism to ensure end-to-end authentication of BMP sessions between the routers and the BMP stations.
 TCP-AO is also the choice of authentication for TCP-based network protocols such as BGP and LDP.
 A comprehensive discussion of TCP-AO is provided in {{RFC5925}}.

 # TCP-AO Protection for BGP Monitoring Protocol (BMP)